-The Corporation's Board of Directors and management have established certain corporate governance practices which, in the opinion of the Board, are consistent with the overall business of the Corporation and its stage of development.
+The Board and Management have established certain corporate governance practices which, in the opinion of the Board, are consistent with the overall business of the Corporation and its stage of development.
 The following represents the disclosure required by National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101").